snowplow-archive/snowplow.github.com/_posts/2014-05-14-introducing-self-describing-json.md

 As well as making it easy for Snowplow users to use this new functionality, we intend to "dog food" self-describing JSONs, for example by replacing our [wiki-based Tracker Protocol] [tracker-protocol] with a self-describing JSON Schema equivalent.

-Now that we have a format for self-describing JSONs, the next step is to come up with some form of schema registry or repository to hold them in.
+Now that we have a format for self-describing JSONs, the next step is to come up with some form of "schema registry" or repository to hold them in.
 Stay tuned for a blog post on this coming soon!

 <div class="html">
 <h2><a name="feedback">7.
 Call for feedback</a></h2>